lun3x/WebTech/site/README.md

 #### Database

-Install mysql and setup a user `root` and password `pass`.
+Install mysql using brew and setup a user `root` and password `pass`.
 Login with

 ```bash
 $ cd site